4neesh/DevBlog/src/blogInProgress/024_JavaGui.md

         return null;
     }
 }
 ```
 </p>

 <p>
-The TableCellRendererImpl class will define an instance of the defaultTableCellRenderer which is used to define returned styled component back to the table.
+The TableCellRendererImpl class will define an instance of the defaultTableCellRenderer which is used to return a styled component back to the table.

 ```java{numberLines:true}